A queer, female-driven series about dating...and dogs.

 Be a watch dog.

-In the meantime, Butch creators Zoe and Holly are cooking up some magic as we speak so stay tuned to the NEWS tab on our site and to our INSTA for updates on the show.
+Meanwhile, Butch creators Zoe and Holly are cooking up some magic in the writers room, so stay tuned for news via the DIG UP THE DIRT blog on our site and our socials for updates on the show.